maurocanuto/mempack/README.md

     print()
 ```

+> 💡 **That's it!** No database setup, no API keys, no network calls.
+Just fast, reliable vector search.

 ### LLM Integration

-MemPack provides built-in chat functionality that works with any LLM client:
+**Build AI-powered knowledge assistants in minutes!** MemPack provides built-in chat functionality that works with any LLM client:

 ```python
 from mempack import MemPackRetriever, MemPackChat